nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * User has the teacher’s details, i.e. name, gender, contact, classes, subject, email and address.

 **MSS**
-1. Teacher enters the add teacher command
+1. Teacher enters the add teacher command.
-2. EduConnect verifies the command inputs
+2. EduConnect verifies the command inputs.
-3. EduConnect adds the teacher’s contact details to the address book
+3. EduConnect adds the teacher’s contact details to the address book.
-4. EduConnect displays a success message
+4. EduConnect displays a success message.

     Use case ends.

 **Extensions**
 * 2a.
-Required parameter(s) missing in command format
+Required parameter(s) missing in command format.
   * 2a1.
 EduConnect displays an error message.

     Use case ends.

 * 2b.
-Invalid/Unsupported parameter tag used
+Invalid/Unsupported parameter tag used.
   * 2b1.
-EduConnect displays an error message
+EduConnect displays an error message.

     Use case ends.

 * 2c.
-Invalid argument for a parameter given
+Invalid argument for a parameter given.
   * 2c1.
-EduConnect displays an error message, e.g. “Names should only contain alphanumeric characters and spaces, and it should not be blank”
+EduConnect displays an error message, e.g. “Names should only contain alphanumeric characters and spaces, and it should not be blank”.

     Use case ends.

 * 2d.
-Existing contact or email given
+Existing contact or email given.
   * 2d1.
-EduConnect displays an error message, e.g. “This student already exists in the address book”
+EduConnect displays an error message, e.g. “This student already exists in the address book”.

     Use case ends.

 **Use case: UC-03 Delete a contact**

 **Preconditions**
-* The address book contains at least one contact
+* The address book contains at least one contact.
-* User knows the index of the contact to be deleted
+* User knows the index of the contact to be deleted.

 **MSS**
-1. Teacher enters the delete contact command
+1. Teacher enters the delete contact command.
-2. EduConnect verifies the index validity
+2. EduConnect verifies the index validity.
-3. EduConnect deletes the contact from the address book
+3. EduConnect deletes the contact from the address book.
-4. EduConnect displays a success message
+4. EduConnect displays a success message.

     Use case ends.

 **Extensions**
 * 2a.
-Invalid index provided
+Invalid index provided.
   * 2a1.
-EduConnect displays an error message, e.g. “The person index provided is invalid: 2”
+EduConnect displays an error message, e.g. “The person index provided is invalid: 2”.

     Use case ends.

 **Use case: UC-04 List contacts**

 **MSS**
-1. Teacher enters the list command
+1. Teacher enters the list command.
-2. EduConnect displays a list of all contacts in the address book
+2. EduConnect displays a list of all contacts in the address book.

     Use case ends.

 **Use case: UC-05 Edit a contact**

 **Preconditions**
-* The address book contains at least one contact
+* The address book contains at least one contact.
-* User knows the index of the contact to be edited
+* User knows the index of the contact to be edited.

 **MSS**
-1. Teacher enters the edit command
+1. Teacher enters the edit command.
-2. EduConnect verifies the command inputs
+2. EduConnect verifies the command inputs.
-3. EduConnect edits the specified contact in the address book
+3. EduConnect edits the specified contact in the address book.
-4. EduConnect displays a success message
+4. EduConnect displays a success message.

     Use case ends.

 **Extensions**
 * 2a.
-Invalid index provided
+Invalid index provided.
   * 2a1.
 EduConnect displays an error message.

     Use case ends.

 * 2b.
-Invalid/Unsupported parameter tag used
+Invalid/Unsupported parameter tag used.
   * 2b1.
 EduConnect displays an error message.

     Use case ends.

 * 2c.
-Invalid new argument for a parameter given
+Invalid new argument for a parameter given.
   * 2c1.
-EduConnect displays an error message, e.g. "Names should only contain alphanumeric characters and spaces, and it should not be blank"
+EduConnect displays an error message, e.g. "Names should only contain alphanumeric characters and spaces, and it should not be blank".

     Use case ends.

 * 2d.
-Duplicate contact or email provided
+Duplicate contact or email provided.
   * 2d1.
-EduConnect displays an error message, e.g. “This student already exists in the address book”
+EduConnect displays an error message, e.g. “This student already exists in the address book”.

     Use case ends.

 **Use case: UC-06 Clear**

 **Preconditions**
-* User may optionally specify tags to filter which contacts are cleared
+* User may optionally specify tags to filter which contacts are cleared.

 **MSS**
-1. Teacher enters the clear command
+1. Teacher enters the clear command.
-2. EduConnect clears all contacts in the address book
+2. EduConnect clears all contacts in the address book.
-3. EduConnect displays a success message
+3. EduConnect displays a success message.

     Use case ends.

 **Extensions**
 * 1a.
-Teacher specifies a tag to clear
+Teacher specifies a tag to clear.
   * 1a1.
-EduConnect clears all contacts with that tag value in the address book
+EduConnect clears all contacts with that tag value in the address book.

     Use case ends.

 * 1b.
-Teacher specifies an invalid tag
+Teacher specifies an invalid tag.
   * 1b1.
 EduConnect displays an error message.

     Use case ends.

 * 1c.
-Teacher specifies a tag with no matching contacts
+Teacher specifies a tag with no matching contacts.
   * 1c1.
-EduConnect displays an error, e.g. “No possible entries in EduConnect to clear!”
+EduConnect displays an error, e.g. “No possible entries in EduConnect to clear!”.

     Use case ends.

 **Use case: UC-07 Find**

 **MSS**
-1. Teacher enters the find command with some specific criteria
+1. Teacher enters the find command with some specific criteria.
-2. EduConnect displays a list of all persons that fit that criteria in the address book
+2. EduConnect displays a list of all persons that fit that criteria in the address book.

    Use case ends.

 **Extensions**
 * 1a.
-Teacher doesn't specify any criteria
+Teacher doesn't specify any criteria.
     * 1b1.
 EduConnect displays an error message.

       Use case ends.

 * 1b.
-Teacher uses invalid tags to filter
+Teacher uses invalid tags to filter.
     * 1b1.
 EduConnect displays an error message.

       Use case ends.